mozilla-mobile/mozilla-vpn-client/docs/rfcs/0005-suggested-excluded-apps-tech-spec.md

 We'd expect the `apps_excluded` metric to increase after this is implemented on platforms which have app exclusions.
 Both the number of people with more than 0 apps excluded and the average count of apps excluded should increase.

-If Nimbus is available by the time this feature is complete, we will use it to roll out the test.
+We will use Nimbus to roll out the test of this feature.

 Security / Privacy
 ------------------